Parthenogenesis: In humans

 In 2007, the International Stem Cell Corporation of California announced that Elena Revazova had intentionally created human stem cells from unfertilized human eggs using parthenogenesis.
 The process may offer a way to create stem cells genetically matched to a particular female to treat degenerative diseases.
 The same year, Revazova and ISCC published an article describing how to produce human stem cells that are homozygous in the HLA region of DNA.
 These stem cells are called HLA homozygous parthenogenetic human stem cells (hpSC-Hhom) and would allow derivatives of these cells to be implanted without immune rejection.
 With the selection of oocyte donors according to HLA haplotype, it would be possible to generate a bank of cell lines whose tissue derivatives, collectively, could be MHC-matched with a significant number of individuals within the human population.

-After an independent investigation, it was revealed that the discredited South Korean scientist Hwang Woo-Suk unknowingly produced the first human embryos resulting from parthenogenesis.
-Initially, Hwang claimed he and his team had extracted stem cells from cloned human embryos, a result later found to be fabricated.
-Further examination of the chromosomes of these cells shows indicators of parthenogenesis in those extracted stem cells, similar to those found in the mice created by Tokyo scientists in 2004.
-Although Hwang deceived the world about being the first to create artificially cloned human embryos, he contributed a breakthrough to stem cell research by creating human embryos using parthenogenesis.
+An independent investigation found that the discredited South Korean scientist Hwang Woo-suk had unknowingly produced the first human embryos by parthenogenesis.
+Hwang had claimed, falsely, that his team had extracted stem cells from cloned human embryos.
+The chromosomes of these cells showed indications of parthenogenesis in extracted stem cells, similar to those of the mice created by Tokyo scientists in 2004.

 Similar phenomena

 Androgenesis

 Androgenesis is a system of asexual reproduction and occurs when a zygote is produced with only paternal nuclear genes.
-Requiring the presence of eggs, one of two things can occur to produce offspring with exclusively paternal genetic material: the maternal nuclear genome can be eliminated from the zygote, or the female can produce an egg with no nucleus, resulting in an embryo developing with only the genome of the male gamete.
-Although androgenesis requires both male and females gametes, it is not strictly considered a form of sexual reproduction because the offspring have uniparental nuclear DNA that has not undergone recombination, and the proliferation of androgenesis can lead to exclusively asexually reproducing species.
-One example of androgenesis is the iberian fish Calandino.
+Requiring the presence of eggs, one of two things can occur to produce offspring with exclusively paternal genetic material: The maternal nuclear genome can be eliminated from the zygote, or the female can produce an egg with no nucleus, resulting in an embryo developing with only the genome of the male gamete.

+Although androgenesis requires both male and females gametes, it is not strictly considered a form of sexual reproduction, because the offspring have uniparental nuclear DNA that has not undergone recombination, and the proliferation of androgenesis can lead to exclusively asexually reproducing species.